College Green, Dublin: Traffic restriction

 Since July 2009, College Green, during peak times on working days, has been accessible only to pedestrians, buses, taxis and cyclists.
+This increased to all times in May 2023.

 In 2016, plans were published for College Green to be fully pedestrianised, apart from a public-transport lane along the Trinity College side, to create a large public space in front of the Bank of Ireland.
 Dublin City Council announced that a joint team of Dixon Jones and Paul Keogh Architects would be responsible for redesigning the space.
 The plans drew several protests from store owners, taxi drivers and bus operators.
 In October 2018 An Bord Pleanála, the state planning agency rejected the plan.
 The Green Party-led Dublin City Council banned traffic for three Sundays in summer 2019 in order to test the feasibility of further traffic restrictions.